IRS Forms

 Submission and routing

 • Follow the officer’s written instruction.
-LEAP cases flow to Austin RAIVS for processing with CI support.
+Per the form instructions, completed authorizations are mailed to the IRS RAIVS Team, Stop 6716 AUSC, Austin, TX 73301.
 Keep a copy of everything you send and keep proof of delivery.

 Common rejection triggers to avoid